Posted on 1 Comment

 11.Reuse and re-purpose to get the most out of your wedding flowers

 In most cases, you will have your wedding ceremony at one location and the wedding reception in another location.
-Although it may be the same venue, it is likely that your reception hall is different from the one for the wedding ceremony.
+Although it may be the same venue, your reception hall is likely different from the one for the wedding ceremony.
 In such cases, the common practice is to set up separate floral arrangements at either spot.
 However, the smarter option is to reuse the same flowers at the second location.
 Arrange to transfer the flowers from the first location to the second, and you will only have to pay the transfer cost.
 You will have to employ help to do this quickly and discretely after the ceremony.
 Plan this movement carefully before the wedding day, so it progresses smoothly on the day.

 12.Go for non-floral bouquet options

-There are many substitutes for real flowers that look just as good, or perhaps even better.
+Many substitutes for real flowers look just as good, or perhaps even better.
 Spend less by replacing your bridal bouquet and that of your bridesmaids with non-floral options.
 From fabric flowers to paper flowers, brooches, lace and even feathers, explore the variety of options available.
 There are endless options as long as you are flexible.
 The best part is that you will also have an unforgettable accessory that your guests are bound to remember.
 So, let your creative juices flow and come up with a non-floral bouquet option that ties to your wedding theme and is unique in every way.
 For more inspiration and ideas, take a look at this fantastic post on the Martha Stewart website.

 13.DIY your wedding bouquets by going for what is cheap and available on the day